-Razer headsets typically come with a 2-year limited warranty that covers parts and manufacturing defects.
+Razer headsets typically have a 2-year limited warranty covering parts and manufacturing defects.
 As per usual, warranty returns require proof of purchase from the Razer store or an authorized Razer retailer.
 The warranty covers the headset’s internal and external parts, including speakers, retractable boom mic, if so-equipped, original equipment cables, USB sound card, and earcups.

 It includes some tech support and may cover issues arising from original pre-installed software, but it excludes additional or custom software added through the Razer companion app, Google Assistant, or elsewhere.
 It also excludes modifications, normal wear and tear, and accidental damage.
 It also excludes damage from power surges or wireless charging using non-approved wireless chargers.

 The Razer warranty is average for premium gaming headset warranties, with support generally available for setup and connectivity issues and DOA (Dead On Arrival) products.